 HUESO, Ben (D) 40th Senate District.
-Ben Hueso was elected as California State Senator for the 40th District at a special primary election in March 2013, re-elected in 2014, and 2018.
+Ben Hueso was elected as California State Senator for the 40th District in a special primary election in March 2013, then re-elected in 2014 and 2018.
 He represents portions of San Diego, Imperial Beach, Chula Vista, National City and Imperial County.
 Since assuming office, he has worked extensively on initiatives regarding water quality, consumer protection, public safety, and job creation.
-He is also a strong advocate for education, environmental issues and bi-national affairs.
+He is also a strong advocate for education, environmental issues and binational affairs.
 Prior to being elected as State Senator, Hueso served in the State Assembly from 2010-13 and as a Councilmember from 2006-2010.
 He was elected Council President from 2008-2010 and was a Commissioner for the California Coastal Commission.
 He graduated from UCLA and lives in Logan Heights with his four sons.
 Committees: Energy, Utilities and Communications (Chair); Banking and Financial Institutions; Governmental Organization; Insurance; Natural Resources and Water.
-Select Committees: California-Mexico Cooperation (Chair); Governor's 2019 Report: Wildfires and Climate Change-California's Energy Future; Mental Health; Status of Boys and Men of Color.
-Joint Committee: Climate Change Policies.
+Select Committees: California-Mexico Cooperation (Chair); Human Security; Hydrogen Energy; Status of Boys and Men of Color.
+Joint Committee: Fisheries and Aquaculture.

 HURTADO, Melissa (D) 14th Senate District.
 Elected in 2018.
 Born and raised in the Central Valley, Senator Melissa Hurtado knows firsthand what it means to achieve the American dream.
 The daughter of immigrant parents from San Luis Potosi, Mexico, Melissa was the first in her family to graduate from college.
-After receiving her degree at Sacramento State, Melissa returned home to the Central Valley to serve her community.
+After receiving her degree at Sacramento State.
+Melissa returned home to the

+Central Valley to serve her community.
 As an advocate for access to health care, quality schools and good paying jobs, Melissa was named a city councilmember in Sanger from 2016 until her election to the Senate in November 2018.
 Prior to serving on the Council, Melissa worked as a community organizer, helping to lead the fight for higher wages, health care coverage, and retirement security.
 Melissa is a proud resident of Sanger.
-Committees: Human Services (Chair); Budget and Fiscal Review; Governance and Finance; Health; Veterans Affairs.
-Select Committees: 2020 United States Census; California, Armenia and Artsakh Mutual Trade, Art and Cultural Exchange; California's Wine Industry; California-Mexico Cooperation; Career Technology and the New Economy; Social Determinants of Children's Well-Being.
+Committees: Human Services (Chair), Agriculture (Vice Chair); Business, Professions and Economic Development; Health; Insurance.
+Select Committees: Human Security (Chair); California's Wine Industry; California, Armenia and Artsakh Mutual Trade, Art and Cultural Exchange; Career Technology and the New Economy: Ports and Goods Movement.